 Explore Rome with Visit Rome PassWhat to do in Italy for the Republic Day

-The Italians take the opportunity to organize a fun day out of town and with a little luck even to go for the first trips to the beach in the most beautiful beaches in Italy.
 Even better when 2 June happens close to the weekend.
-In this case, many also take the opportunity to travel a bit, there are perfect destinations for a holiday in Italy in June.
+In this case, many also take the opportunity to travel a bit, there are perfect destinations for a holiday in Italy in June 2026.

 Even for those who stay in their own city, the options are many.
-It's a good opportunity to visit monuments, to organize a picnic in the park, to keep fit with a little urban trekking Or take part in some interesting initiative, discover the 7 events not to be missed in Italy in June 2025.
+It's a good opportunity to visit monuments, to organize a picnic in the park, to keep fit with a little urban trekking or take part in some interesting initiative and events.
+Here are the events not to be missed in Italy in June 2026.

 The Republic must be just and uncorrupted, strong and humane: strong with all the guilty, humane with the weak and dispossessed.
 This is what those who conquered it wanted after twenty years of struggle against fascism and two years of war of liberation